vks2116/autonomous_llm/README.md

 # README
+This is a detailed step-by-step guide to use the autonomous llm framework.

 ## Get Started
 You can get started with Autonomous LLM by cloning this GitHub project.
 This code has been tested to run on Google Colab environment, and macOS for location inference.